girkarkshitij/girkarkshitij/README.md

 ### Glad to see you here!

-I'm a third year student pursuing Bachelors's in Computer Engineering 🎓 from Mumbai University 🏛.
+I'm a final year student pursuing Bachelors's in Computer Engineering 🎓 from Mumbai University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies ✨. 💻 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/girkarkshitij/girkarkshitij/master/gifs/coder.gif" />